Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * Pooling of Reserved EC2 instances for optimal savings
 * API is available to automate AWS account creation
 * Restrict account privileges using Service Control Policies (SCP)
+* Includes root accounts and organizational units
+* Policies are applied to root accounts or OU(Organization Unit)s
+* Consolidated billing includes:
+  * Paying Account – independent and cannot access resources of other accounts
+  * Linked Accounts – all linked accounts are independent

 ### Service Control Policies (SCP)